 The problem with design is that it is not in any way like category theory.
 The rules are always changing, the way the world deals with design is unbounded and ill-defined.
 Critics champion random things, rules are broken, people like Wrong Things for reasons that defy logic.
 And further

 But part of this whole vcr love as a child but receiver disappointment as an adult is that I have developed more complex ideas about how receivers could work.
 A VCR is not a complicated device and, as a six year old, i don't think i had very complex demands of them.
 But as time goes on, there are more things i expect devices or designs or anything to "get right."

 And naturally, in this, prescriptivism is a comfortable stance to take.
 But you define your own prescriptivism as well, you set down rules for how the world or design or logos should work and those define the edges of what others get right or wrong.
 I'm not treading new ground here by saying this, we all know this is how taste and subjective opinions play out.

 And naturally it's difficult to let go of your own rule-systems: you've invested lots of energy in creating them and there's nothing which objectively proves anyone has it figured out any more than you have.

 Here cementing my yuppie bona fides, Tense Present, David Foster Wallace.
 Haper's Magazine April 2001.
-I am underselling how great this essay is: it starts by showing the context of the prescriptivist/descriptivist debate and afterwards lets you make up your own mind about which is Right.
-Fine, but spoilers, the essay then wallops you with a book review about a book that is doing, as a reference book, the same thing wallace is doing in prose.↩
+I am underselling how great this essay is: it starts by showing the context of the prescriptivist / descriptivist debate and afterwards challenges you to determine which is Right.
+Fine, but spoilers, the essay then wallops you with a review for a reference guide that does the same thing Wallace does in prose.↩